ajaygangwar245/CS50Python/README.md

 I am continually learning and improving.
 If you have suggestions or find ways to optimize my code, feel free to open an issue or submit a pull request.
 Collaboration is always welcome!

 ## Acknowledgments
-Special thanks to the CS50 staff and community for providing such a fantastic learning experience.
+Special thanks to the edX, CS50 staff and community for providing such a fantastic learning experience.
 For more details about the course, visit the [official website](https://cs50.harvard.edu/python/).

 ---